 How to control your TV with your phone if it doesn't have a built-in IR blaster

 Pretty much enjoying the benefits of having the Note 3 to remote the airconditioning, TV and projector where I live and work.
+They are useful.

 How about using just one remote (phone) instead of using various remotes for TV, ac, setup box etc etc ?

 posted on Apr 23, 2014, 9:15 AM 1